digideskio/Prepare-Pack-Pedal/prepare_pack_pedal.md

 ### Riser vs. Flat handlebars

 At first, I used DMR chromoly riser handlebars, which were a massive overcompensation for strength.
 They weighed a lot and I found they had a sweep back which was uncomfortable on the palms of my hands after long periods of riding.
-I swapped to flat bars, which I used-in, and they were more comfortable.
+I swapped to flat bars and they were more comfortable.

 </div>